archatelain/code-for-eco-532/poly.md

 - In some cases, adding options to your commands may lead to very long lines.
 Use `///` to continue a command on the next line.
 For graphs, I personally use one for every new specified option (so I can easily know what I added to each graph).

-- Stata's default background color for graphs is AWFUL.
+- Stata's default background color for graphs is AWFUL :grimacing:.
 Make sure to add `graphregion(fcolor(white))` to remedy this.

 ---